-The 2013 Chevrolet Corvette ranks 3 out of 10 Luxury Sports Cars.
-This ranking is based on our analysis of 90 published reviews and test drives of the Chevrolet Corvette, and our analysis of reliability and safety data.
+The 2013 Chevrolet Corvette ranks 5 out of 10 Luxury Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Chevrolet Corvette, as well as reliability and safety data.

-In its final model year before a full redesign, the 2013 Chevrolet Corvette continues to impress reviewers with its strong V8 engines, agile handling and everyday usability.
+In its final model year before a full redesign, the 2013 Chevrolet Corvette continues to impress critics with its strong V8 engines, agile handling and everyday usability.

 The 2013 Corvette offers three different V8 engines that reviewers say make the Corvette competitive with sports cars that cost significantly more.
-Reviewers say the Corvette is easy to drive and live with on a daily basis, which isn’t always the case with cars that are this powerful.
-Reviewers also like the Corvette’s nimble, lively handling and its comfortable ride.
+Auto reviewers say the Corvette is easy to drive and live with on a daily basis, which isn’t always the case with cars that are this powerful.
+Test drivers also like the Corvette’s nimble, lively handling and its comfortable ride.
 The Corvette also gets reasonable fuel economy, at up to 16/26 mpg city/highway.
 As a whole, reviewers agree that from a performance and value standpoint, the Corvette is hard to beat.

 While reviewers are thrilled with the Corvette’s performance, they’re less enthusiastic about its interior.
 They say its standard leather bucket seats are comfortable and supportive, but that the cabin is outdated and somewhat cheap in comparison with more recently redesigned rivals.
 Critics also dislike that there is little to distinguish the most expensive ZR1 model’s cabin from that of the base model, which costs half as much.
 The Corvette comes standard with a seven-speaker stereo with satellite radio.
 Options include a Bose stereo, navigation, Bluetooth, a head-up display and a leather package that wraps the car’s dashboard in leather and other higher-quality materials.
 For 2013, a 60th anniversary package adds distinctive interior badges and trim.